ydLiu-HIT/deSALT/simulation/Sim_data_generation.md

 ---
 ### One example for generation simulation dataset
 Here is the pipeline of reads simulation, take fruitfly reference and annotations for example.
-The genome and annotations can be found in the same folder.
 ```
 python Annotation_grouping.py Drosophila_melanogaster.BDGP6.94.gtf